NashTech-Labs/neo4j-scala-akkahttp.g8/README.md

 ## Prerequisites:

-Neo4j database must have been installed on your system and the password can be set in the Neo4j.scala file.
+Neo4j database must have been installed on your system and the password can be set in the appication.conf file.
 If yopu have not downloaded it See the link [here](https://neo4j.com/download/)

 ## How to run this :